 2.1 The experiments

 Carol Chomsky approached the problem of how children learn predicate semantics from the point of view of how they learn syntax (1969).
 This is the sense of the second quote with which we began this chapter.
-At a time when few language acquisition researchers studied anything more complex than two word speech and its inchoate surface organization (e.g., Braine ,1963).
-CC was studying children’s knowledge of delicate aspects of English verbal syntax, using ingenious and carefully controlled elicitation procedures.
+At a time when few language acquisition researchers studied anything more complex than two word speech and its inchoate surface organization (e.g., Braine ,1963), CC was studying children’s knowledge of delicate aspects of English verbal syntax, using ingenious and carefully controlled elicitation procedures.
 Famously, she asked if a blindfolded doll is “hard to see.”
 And her 4 and 5 year-old subjects confidently replied yes, “because of the blindfold.”
 One revelation from this work is thus that learning isn’t all over and done with by 3 or 4 years of age; rather, complexities are still evolving through the school years, with a certain few structures appearing to elude some native speakers throughout life.
 Notice that the root meaning of hard isn’t what’s making the difficulty, for this much young children understand by age 2 or 3.
 Rather, they misunderstand the associated requirement that the (covert) subject of the infinitive in the complement clause is not doll but an implied party who can be anybody except the doll.
 In contrast, in “This doll is eager to see” the subject of the infinitive, the one who sees, is indeed the very doll who is eager to do so.

 2.2 Explanations: the minimum distance principle: